 The aquarium is known for its whale sharks, beluga whales, bottlenose dolphins, and manta rays.
 There are different exhibits featuring ecosystems from the region and the world.
-The Cold Water Quest showcases the cold-water species from all over the world, including sea dragons, spider crabs and the beluga whales.
+The Cold Water Quest showcases cold-water species from all over the world, including sea dragons, spider crabs, and beluga whales.
 Georgia Explorer showcases the state’s native species like horseshoe crabs, sea turtles, and shrimp.

-Tickets are $32.95 for adults, children aged 3-12 for $28.95 and $30.95 for seniors 65 and older.
 You can purchase additional activities like their behind-the-scenes tour or scuba diving with the whale sharks.
 Guests can also get combo tickets like the Atlanta CityPASS and Georgia residents gain free entry on their birthdays.
-Book your Georgia Aquarium General Admission before you go.
+Book your Georgia Aquarium Skip-the-Purchase-Line Tickets before you go.

 Visitors can access the aquarium through the Peachtree Center MARTA Station before walking through Centennial Olympic Park.
 There’s an official parking deck at 357 Luckie Street and many other paid lots nearby.
 From the I-75 or I-85, take exit 249C for Williams Street or 248C for International Boulevard and follow the signs.